Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

-The Georgia Southern Eagles (1-3, 0-0 Sun Belt) host the Arkansas State Red Wolves (1-3, 0-0 Sun Belt) on Saturday, October 2, 2021 in matchup between Sun Belt rivals at Allen E. Paulson Stadium.
-Arkansas State is a 2-point underdog.
-The game's point total is set at 65.
+The Arkansas State Red Wolves (1-3, 0-0 Sun Belt) are slight, 2-point underdogs in a road Sun Belt matchup against the Georgia Southern Eagles (1-3, 0-0 Sun Belt) on Saturday, October 2, 2021 at Allen E. Paulson Stadium.
+The game has an over/under of 65.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.